sknrendra/middleware-executor/README.md

 ## Note
 When using the request and response objects, use Node's built-in methods like res.writeHead() and res.end().
 We have not yet implemented middleware to "enrich" the res object with methods such as res.json() or res.sendFile().

+`app.execute()` will only run code that are registered as a middleware inside `middleware-executor`.
+This does mean that everything should be run as a middleware, even if it's just a single `console.log()` command